IntersectMBO/plutus/notes/multi-currency/multi-currency.md

 * We currently have the model in "An Abstract Model of UTxO-based Cryptocurrencies with Scripts" [1], with modifications to the transaction data type and to the transaction validation function (see section "Current State").
 We now want to add support for user-issued currencies and tokens to the ledger
 * The approach in "Multi-Currency Ledger" [2] introduces additional global state in form of a registry of known currencies
-* We propose a different solution that uses the UTXO set and pay-to-script outputs to forge value, allowing for a light-weight implementation of user-defined currencies
+* We propose a different solution that uses the UTXO set and pay-to-script outputs to mint value, allowing for a light-weight implementation of user-defined currencies

 ## Current State